 sudo iptables -A INPUT -p udp --dport 8302 -j REJECT

-If you’re working remotely via SSH, you might want to add this (
+- If you’re working remotely via SSH, you might need to open port 22

 iptables -I INPUT -p tcp --dport 22 -j ACCEPT

-2) After the clusters have been cleanly separated, you'll need to remove
+- After the clusters have been cleanly separated, you'll need to remove the

-retry_join_wan parameter in the configuration file on each consul node accordingly, and reboot each node to update these values.
+retry_join_wanparameter in the configuration file on each consul node accordingly

 retry_join_wan = ["dc2-server-1", "dc2-server-2", "dc2-server-3"]

-3) Then you can then use force-leave cli command to cleanly separate the two WAN federated clusters.
+Run the force-leave CLI command to separate the two WAN federated clusters cleanly

 consul force-leave [options] node